mk-Guvi/BlogReact/README.md

 12.)import {BrowserRouter as Router}(note:broswerRouter is named as Router for cross platform dependency and other things) from react-router-dom in index.js

-13.)wrap the app component under the router component as it is the root component.
+13.)In Index.js,wrap the app component under the router component as it is the root component .

 Note: